-Here are some other things you can be doing, as well:
+Here are some other things dry vagina treatment options, as well:

 - Use products which are low in irritants: Only cleanse the vaginal area using water or unscented soap.
 Use natural and gentle detergents for washing your underwear.
 When choosing sanitary pads and tampons, look for products which are unscented and unbleached.

 - Add foods which contain essential fats and probiotics—Eat a diet which contains healthy fatty foods, like hormone-free eggs, butter, avocados, olive oil, and salmon, as well as fermented foods such as kimchi, kombucha, and pickled veggies.
 Taking a probiotic supplement can help, as well.

 - Pelvic floor exercises can improve blood flow to the vagina, in addition to strengthening muscles, and improving elasticity.